Exploring Bangkok with kids: A family-friendly travel guide

 You will need to wear long pants, even if it’s stinking hot, and cover your shoulders or you will be denied entry into the complex.
 If you forget, there are plenty of hawkers selling a sarong to wrap around your shorts at the entrance

 It’s easy enough to visit The Grand Palace in Bangkok with kids by yourself, and you can buy a ticket when you arrive.
 However, the scammers here can be particularly persistent.
 If a friendly Thai near the entrance tells you that it’s not open to foreigners today or that it’s shut for cleaning, it’s unlikely to be true.
-You’ll need to be firm but friendly with your no thanks.
+You’ll need to be firm but friendly with your “no thanks”.

 The easiest way to navigate Wat Phra Kaew and avoid scams is to book a private tour guide.
 You’ll also learn a lot more this way!